nf-core/oncoanalyser/docs/usage.md

 We realise that the panel training procedure is not very straight forward and will therefore be integrated into `oncoanalyser` in the next minor release!

 :::

+### Why does LILAC crash on my panel sample?

+If your panel does not include HLA class I regions, there will be no reads in those regions which causes LILAC to crash.
+To get around this, simply skip running LILAC by specifying `--processes_exclude lilac`.

 ### Incompatible BAM files
 `oncoanalyser` has been validated on with BAMs aligned with BWA-MEM, BWA-MEM2 and DRAGEN.
 BAM files from other aligners / sources may be